hearthandsinc/challenges/backend/readme.md

 Functional requirements:

-- [ ] Clients should be able to uniquely identify themselves with a unique phone number
+- [ ] Clients should be able to uniquely identify themselves with a unique phone number (without authentication)
 - [ ] Clients should be able to send messages to other clients
 - [ ] Clients should be able to list all their chats with other clients
 - [ ] Clients should be able to list all messages in a chat